Ketanserin: Pharmacodynamics

 Ketanserin is a high-affinity non-selective antagonist of 5-HT_{2} receptors in rodents.
 In addition to the 5-HT_{2} receptors, ketanserin is also a high affinity antagonist for the H_{1} receptor.
 It has also been found to block the vesicular monoamine transporter 2 (VMAT2).

 Occupancy of the serotonin 5-HT_{2A} receptor by ketanserin in humans has been studied.

 Pharmacokinetics

 The bioavailability of ketanserin is 50%.
+Its time to peak levels is 0.53 to 2.3 hours on average, with a range of 0.25 to 5.0 hours.
 The drug's ability to cross the blood–brain barrier varies in different species, with higher permeability in humans, monkeys, and minipigs than in mice or rats.
 This is probably due to ketanserin being a P-glycoprotein substrate and due to varying capacity of P-glycoprotein in limiting blood–brain barrier penetration in different species.
 The plasma protein binding of ketanserin is 95.0% and it is mainly bound to albumin.
 The elimination half-life of ketanserin is 10 to 29 hours.
+However, a more recent study found a half-life of 3.5 hours.